kerski/pbi-dataops-template/README.md

 10. Then go to the terminal window within Visual Studio Code (near the bottom on your screen) and type "Invoke-Gherkin".
 The tests should run and you should see a screen similar to this:

  <img src="./images/part21-run-tests.PNG" alt="Run Tests" width="400px"/>

+11. Commit and push the changes to Azure DevOps and this will kick off the pipeline.

+12. This will run the tests using the Azure Service Connection described in the blog article.

+13. Navigate to the "Test Plans" section of Azure DevOps and locate the published test results under the "Runs" subsection in the navigation.